e2b-dev/E2B/CONTRIBUTING.md

 # Contributing
-If you want to contribute open a PR, issue, or start a discussion on our [Discord](https://discord.gg/dSBY3ms2Qr).
+If you want to contribute, open a PR, issue, or start a discussion on our [Discord](https://discord.gg/dSBY3ms2Qr).

 # 🤖 Adding a new model provider
 If you want to add a new model provider (like OpenAI or HuggingFace) complete the following steps and create a PR.

-When you add a provider you can also add a specific models (like OpenAI's GPT-4) under that provider.
+When you add a provider you can also add a specific model (like OpenAI's GPT-4) under that provider.

 Here is an [example code for adding a new provider](./NEW_PROVIDER_EXAMPLE.md).

-## 1. Add provider to **frontend**
+## 1. Add the provider to **frontend**
 - Add provider name to `ModelProvider` enum in [state/model.ts](state/model.ts)
 - Add provider and models template to `modelTemplates` object in [state/model.ts](state/model.ts)
   - `creds` and `args` defined in the `modelTemplates` are accessible on backend in `get_model` under their exact names in `config["args"]` object.